cdiamond06/bamazon/README.md

 Date Created: 05/15/2017
 # GENERAL USAGE NOTES
 -----------------------------------------------------------------
+- Users will be able to update stocks and number of sales for products, enter data for new products and view product sales of departments.

 Included: All bamazon js files: bamazonCustomer, bamazonManager, and bamazonSupervisor in a js file format.

 INSTALLING NPM MODULES